siyouguo/siyouguo.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "Siyou Guo | About Me"
-excerpt: ""
+excerpt: "M.S. student at SDUT, focusing on deepfake and fake news detection."
 author_profile: true
-redirect_from: 1
+redirect_from:
   - /about/
   - /about.html
 ---